Hengzhe-Zhang/hengzhe-zhang.github.io/_posts/2024-02-07-Automatically Designing Optimization Algorithms Using Genetic Programming.md

 print("Optimization result obtained by traditional DE algorithm:",
       np.mean([differential_evolution(lambda a, b, c, F: a + F * (b - c), bounds) for _ in range(10)]))
 ```
+The optimization result obtained by the traditional DE algorithm is 4.506377260849465e-05.

 The optimization result obtained by the traditional DE algorithm is quite good.
 However, can we automatically design a better algorithm?